 In cases involving major drug busts and vehicle stops on Interstate 80, Nebraska police often use drug dogs to search for illegal substances.
 The use of these dogs is controversial.
 In a specific case, it may be possible to attack the reliability of the dog regarding the detection of drugs.
 When this effort is successful, it may be possible to suppress the evidence uncovered.
 If the evidence can be suppressed, the prosecution’s case will very likely collapse.

-At the Berry Law Firm, we provide vigorous representation in cases involving drug busts on Interstate 80, in homes and in other locations.
+At Berry Law Firm, we provide vigorous representation in cases involving drug busts on Interstate 80, in homes and in other locations.
 Many of the cases we have handled involved drug dog searches.
-Contact us today to discuss your case with an experienced drug trafficking defense attorney in Lincoln and Omaha.
+Contact us today to discuss your case with an experienced drug dog search defense attorney in Lincoln and Omaha.